Will Incarnate Word cover the spread vs. Jacksonville State? Betting Trends, Record ATS

 Cardinals Betting Records & Stats

-- Incarnate Word combined with its opponent to score more than 140.5 points in 15 of 25 games last season.
+- Incarnate Word has played four games this season that finished with a combined score higher than 138.5 points.

-- Cardinals outings last year had a 144.6-point average over/under, 4.1 more points than this game's total.
+- Incarnate Word has a 158.5-point average over/under in its outings this season, 20.0 more points than this game's total.

-- The Cardinals covered the spread 14 times in 31 games last year.

-- Last season, Incarnate Word won five out of the 20 games, or 25%, in which it was the underdog.

 Incarnate Word vs. Jacksonville State Over/Under Stats